General Medical Officers

 In the Air Force, those who do not match into a residency after the internship year will become flight surgeons, unless there is a medical issue that disqualifies candidates from flight status.

-Operational Medical Assignments in the Army
+Operational Medical Assignments In The Army

 The Army does not have a GMO rank.
 Instead, there are “operational medical assignments,” and while they are similar to GMOs, they differ in certain respects.
 Typically, these roles are assigned after a student completes their residency, at which point they serve in a supporting role for infantry units, and may be called by certain titles, such as field surgeon or battalion surgeon, flight surgeon, or similar.

-Pay and Benefits
+Pay And Benefits

 As a GMO, you will receive a base pay plus housing and subsistence allowances.
 In addition, you are eligible for the GMO IP (incentive pay) totaling $20,000/year, prorated monthly.